 Storms batter aging power grid as climate disasters spread

-Power outages from severe weather have doubled over the past two decades across the U.S., as a warming climate stirs more destructive storms that cripple broad segments of the nation’s aging electrical grid, according to an Associated Press analysis of government data.
+Power outages from severe weather across the U.S. have doubled over the past two decades, as a warming climate stirs more destructive storms that cripple broad segments of the nation’s aging electrical grid, according to an Associated Press analysis of government data.

-Forty states are experiencing longer outages — and the problem is most acute in regions seeing more extreme weather, U.S. Department of Energy data shows.
-The blackouts can be harmful and even deadly for the elderly, disabled and other vulnerable communities.
+Forty states are experiencing longer outages — and they're worst in areas where weather is getting more extreme, data shows.
+The blackouts can be harmful, even deadly, for the elderly, disabled and other vulnerable communities.

-Power grid maintenance expenses are skyrocketing as utilities upgrade decades-old transmission lines and equipment.
-And that means customers who are hit with more frequent and longer weather outages also are paying more for electricity.
+And power grid maintenance expenses are skyrocketing as utilities upgrade decades-old transmission lines and equipment.
+So customers hit with more frequent and longer weather outages also are paying more for electricity.

-“The electric grid is our early warning,” said University of California, Berkeley grid expert Alexandra von Meier.
-“Climate change is here and we’re feeling real effects.”
+“The electric grid is our early warning, ” said University of California, Berkeley grid expert Alexandra von Meier.
+“Climate change is here.”

 —The frequency and length of power failures are at their highest levels since reliability tracking began in 2013 — with U.S. customers on average experiencing more than eight hours of outages in 2020.

-—Maine, Louisiana and California each experienced at least a 50% increase in outage duration even as residents endured mounting interruption costs over the past several years.
+—Maine, Louisiana and California each experienced at least a 50% increase in outage duration.

-—In California alone, power losses have affected tens of thousands of people who rely on electricity for medical needs.
+—In California alone, power loses have affected tens of thousands of people who rely on electricity for medical needs.

-The AP analyzed electricity disturbance data submitted by utilities to the U.S. Department of Energy to identify weather-related outages.
-The analysis also examined utility-level data covering outages of more than five minutes, including how long they lasted and how often they occurred.
-Department officials declined comment.
+The AP analyzed electricity disturbance data submitted by utilities to the U.S. Department of Energy to identify weather-related outages, including how long they lasted and how often they occurred.

-Driving the increasingly commonplace blackouts are weather disasters now rolling across the country with seasonal consistency.

-Winter storms called nor'easters barrel into New England and shred decrepit electrical networks.
-Hot summers spawn hurricanes that pound the Gulf Coast and Eastern Seaboard, plunging communities into the dark, sometimes for months.
-And in fall, West Coast windstorms trigger forced power shutoffs across huge areas to protect against deadly wildfires from downed equipment.
+Driving the increasing blackouts are winter storms called nor'easters that barrel into New England and shred decrepit electrical networks.
+Summers bring hurricanes that pound the Gulf Coast and Eastern Seaboard, plunging communities into the dark sometimes for months.
+And in fall, West Coast windstorms trigger forced power shutoffs to protect against deadly wildfires.

 MAINE

-Winter storms left more than 500,000 without power in Maine in 2017 — more than a third of the state’s population.
-And in recent years, the state has seen record numbers of weather-related interruptions.
-The state never recorded more than five per year until 2018, but in 2020 it had 12, AP's analysis found.
+Maine suffered record numbers of weather-related interruptions in recent years.
+Storms left more than 500,000 customers without power in winter 2017 — more than a third of the state’s population.

-As with much of the nation, Maine’s electrical infrastructure was built decades ago and parts are more than 50 years old, according to the American Society of Civil Engineers.

-The brittle condition of the state's power grid and repeated disruptions worsened by climate change worry Courtney.

-“When the power goes out, it’s extraordinarily difficult and dangerous,” she said.
-"If you’re disabled, it’s scary.
-You’re not safe.”

-As the planet warms, storms that threaten power reliability are likely to hit some areas harder, said Penn State University meteorology professor Colin Zarzycki.
+As the planet warms, extreme weather that threatens power reliability will likely hit some areas harder, said Penn State University meteorologist Colin Zarzycki.

-A warmer atmosphere holds more moisture, increasing energy packed by storms no matter the season.
-The phenomenon produces, for example, increasingly destructive tropical hurricanes that strike the Southeast and Pacific storms that cause flooding on the West Coast.
+A warmer atmosphere holds more moisture, increasing energy packed by storms.
+The phenomenon produces more destructive tropical hurricanes in the Southeast and storms that cause flooding on the West Coast.

-On the East Coast, some nor'easters will convert to rainstorms as freezing weather shifts north.
-But those that fall as snow could be bigger than ever, Zarzycki said.

-And some areas will get less snow but more sleet and freezing rain that can wreak greater damage on electrical systems, because ice-laden equipment is easier for winds to topple.

 LOUISIANA

-The combination of at-risk infrastructure and climate change can be deadly: After Hurricane Ida knocked out power to much of coastal Louisiana last year, heat killed or contributed to the deaths of at least 21 people, local coroners reported.
+After Hurricane Ida knocked out power in coastal Louisiana last year, heat killed or contributed to deaths of at least 21 people, local coroners reported.

-In New Orleans alone, heat caused nine deaths and contributed to 10 others, according to coroner’s office records.
-Most who died were elderly and African American.
-Spokesman Jason Melancon could not say which victims did not have power, but 75% of the city was still without power when most died.

-David Sneed, 65, died in his wheelchair on the 12th-floor of the subsidized apartment where he’d been without power for several days after the storm hit Aug.
+David Sneed, 65, died in the 12th-floor apartment where he’d been without power for several days after the storm hit Aug.
 29.

-Sneed was obese and had a cognitive impairment that made walking difficult, so he used the wheelchair most of the time, said Rev. Ken Taylor, a professor at New Orleans Baptist Theological Seminary, where Sneed was a doctoral student.
+Sneed was obese and had a cognitive impairment, so he usually used a wheelchair, said Rev. Ken Taylor at New Orleans Baptist Theological Seminary, where Sneed was a doctoral student.

-Three days after the storm, Sneed called Taylor in near-panic and said he was unable to leave because the building's elevator was not working.
-So the next day, Taylor went to Sneed’s apartment to bring him food and water — and it felt like 100 degrees (38 degrees Celsius), with no windows open.

-When the professor returned the following day, he found the elevator was working.
-Sneed said he'd go down to the first floor where it was cooler.
-But when the reverend came back to check on him again, Sneed didn’t answer.
+Taylor checked on Sneed after the storm and said his apartment felt like 100 degrees (38 degrees Celsius).
+Six days after the storm, the power was back but when Taylor visited he got no answer.

-When an apartment employee opened the door, Sneed’s body was in the bedroom, slumped in his wheelchair.
+Sneed's body was found in his apartment, slumped in his wheelchair.
+He died from the heat, the coroner ruled.

-“I speculate that he had rolled into his bedroom to put on some pants to go downstairs ... and the heat or his heart or a combination of the two” killed him, Taylor said.
-The coroner’s office said Sneed died from the heat.
+“I speculate that he had rolled into his bedroom to put on some pants to go downstairs,” Taylor said.

-The financial toll of storms is huge — Louisiana’s largest power company has said it will cost an estimated $4 billion to repair damage from the hurricanes of 2020 and 2021.
-State regulators have approved $3.2 billion of that, which Entergy Corp. estimates will add $8 a month for 15 years to the average residential bill.
+The financial toll is steep.
+Louisiana regulators approved $3.2 billion in charges from hurricane damages in 2020 and 2021, which utility Entergy Corp. estimates will cost the average residential customer almost $100 annually for 15 years.

-Problems with the grid and costs to fix them are expected to grow in coming decades, said U.C.
+Most U.S. power transmission facilities are at least 25 years old.
+Utilities have quadrupled spending on them since 2000 to about $40 billion annually, according to Department of Energy data.

+Billions more are set to be spent, with costs borne by consumers.
+Yet the effort won’t keep up with climate change, said U.C.
 Berkeley's von Meier.

-Much of the grid was built decades ago, and the majority of power transmission facilities are now at least 25 years old.
-That’s forced utilities to quadruple spending on the U.S. transmission system since 2000 to about $40 billion annually, according to Department of Energy data.

-Billions more will be spent, with costs passed on to consumers, but those efforts won’t keep up with problems from climate change, von Meier said.
 “Rates will go up, reliability will go down,” she said.

 CALIFORNIA